 Prairie Roots Genealogy

-Personal Background
+Professional Background

 Family History

-My parents were both born in Michigan to parents who were also born in Michigan.
-My paternal grandmother descended from an Irish Canadian father and a Scottish, Irish, and French Canadian mother.
-My paternal grandfather was 100% French Canadian, as his father was from a long line of Asselins living in Quebec before he moved to Michigan, and his mother was a first generation American born to a French Canadian couple.
+My paternal grandmother, Eileen, descended from an Irish Canadian father and a Scottish, Irish, and French Canadian mother.
+My paternal grandfather, Leonard, was 100% French Canadian, as his father was from a long line of Asselins living in Quebec before he moved to Michigan, and his mother was a first generation American born to a French Canadian couple.
 My dad is one of seven children, giving me a very large extended family.

 I grew up visiting my paternal grandparents in the Upper Peninsula of Michigan every summer and developed a deep love for my Michigander roots, despite never having lived there myself.
 It’s for this reason that my initial pull to genealogy led me to explore my French Canadian heritage.
 But like many Irish Americans, I grew up hearing tales of Irish emigrant forebears who came to North America looking for a better life.
-My connections to my French Canadian and Irish ancestry were what I was first interested in researching, but I am branching out all the time to research new aspects of my family history.
+My connections to my French Canadian and Irish ancestry were what I was first interested in researching, but everyday I am branching out to research new aspects of my family history.